jdmar3/inls161/_posts/2017-07-12-single-multiple-outputs.md

 `pandoc -S --reference-odt=./template.ott -o example.odt example.md`

-# For tomorrow
+# For Next Time

-Tomorrow, we are going to learn one more output format and then learn how to script all of our outputs together so that we can save ourselves time.
+Next time, we are going to learn one more output format and then learn how to script all of our outputs together so that we can save ourselves time.

 I would like you to go through the Writing Shell Scripts tutorial by William Shotts for tomorrow.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
 LinuxCommand.org. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}
 This will show you the basics of scripting.